 Earworx is expanding its operations once again, this time into Woy Woy on the Central Coast of New South Wales.
-Located in the Deepwater Plaza Shopping Centre, the new clinic will be open Monday to Friday from 8am to 6pm.
 The opening of the Woy Woy clinic marks the sixth Earworx clinic in New South Wales.

 Patients visiting Woy Woy will be looked after Michael Passalis.
 Michael is a compassionate Registered Nurse with over 2 years’ experience in health care.
 Skilled in providing exceptional care to a diverse patient population, Michael joined Earworx from a role as a Registered Nurse at the Royal North Shore Hospital.